RayDeeUx/NoSplashTexts/README.md

 Drop the `.zip` file into your resources packs folder, have it selected (as in, it should be on the right column in the resource pack menu), and **__reload your game__**.

-(Optional for those playing on 1.14 and higher: The Fabric-based mod named "No Resource Pack Warnings" by SpaceWalkerRS — https://github.com/SpaceWalkerRS/no-resource-pack-warnings/releases)
+(Optional for those playing on 1.14 and higher: the Fabric-based mod named "No Resource Pack Warnings" by SpaceWalkerRS — https://github.com/SpaceWalkerRS/no-resource-pack-warnings/releases)

 ### ...does this work?